dusty-nv/jetson-inference/docs/webrtc-dash.md

    self._min_score = float(min_score)
 ```

-Note the Python type hints that are used on the getter functions - these inform the frontend of what kind of UI control to use (e.g. textbox, slider, checkbox, ect).
+Note the Python type hints that are specified on the getter functions - these inform the frontend of what kind of UI control to use (e.g. textbox, slider, checkbox, ect).
 Supported types are `str`, `int`, `float`, and `bool`.
-If the type hint is omitted, it will be assumed to be a string with textbox input, and the plugin will be responsible for parsing/converting it to the desired type.
+If the type hint is omitted, it will be assumed to be a string with a textbox input, and the user's plugin will be responsible for parsing/converting it to the desired type.

 <p align="right">Next | <b><a href="aux-streaming.md">Camera Streaming and Multimedia</a></b>
 <br/>